 The term “phyto-estrogen” has generated more confusion in women who are trying to achieve hormone balance than any other phrase.
-Most assume that the word “estrogen” infers a steroid hormone, that carries all the risks and side-effects that are posed by synthetic, environmental estrogens.
+Most assume that the word “estrogen” implies a steroid hormone, that carries all the risks and side-effects that are posed by too much natural estrogen and, in particular, any amount of synthetic, environmental estrogens.

-Similarly, phytoestrogens occupy estrogen receptor sites, however, just as a key blank will plug into a lock and not start your car, phyto-estrogens do not key or activate any significant activity to occur at the receptor level.
+Phytoestrogens occupy estrogen receptor sites, however, just as a key blank will plug into your ignition and not start your car, phyto-estrogens do not key or activate any significant activity to occur at the receptor level.

 Phytoestrogens: How Beneficial?

-Plant estrogens, (phyto-estrogens) exert beneficial, protective influence against the tsunami of harmful estrogens everywhere in our environment and foods.
-Supplementing with a properly formulated bio identical progesterone cream will significantly balance the potential harmful effects from those estrogens.
+Phytoestrogens, (plant estrogens) exert beneficial, protective influence against the tsunami of harmful estrogens in our personal care products, the environment and in so many foods.
+Supplementing with a Bioidentical Progesterone Cream, free of Chinese progesterone, GMO-free & Petro-chemical-free will significantly balance the potential harmful effects from those estrogens.